aws-actions/aws-codebuild-run-build/README.md

 Available resources are limited to 2 cores 7 GB RAM.
 For extremely large builds massive parallelization can return results faster.
-CodeBuild can offer up to 72 vCPUs.
+CodeBuild can offer up to 72 vCPUs and 144GB RAM.
 * Architecture

 CodeBuild supports ARM and GPU containers.